 But depending on the type of incident, there may be a third party liable for the damages like the people who sold the equipment.
-So this liability exists because in some cases the equipment or tools used are inferior.
+So this liability exists because, in some cases, the computer or tools used are inferior.
 Therefore, they have a product defects issue.
-And in this case, liability may lie with the manufacturer of the equipment.
+And in this case, liability may lie with the manufacturer of the machine.

 These deaths are:

-- Struck by Object: Deaths caused by falling objects equated to 79 fatalities or 9.8%.
+- I was struck by Object: Deaths caused by falling objects equated to 79 fatalities or 9.8%.